nepbish07al/server2desktop/README.md

 a. clone this repo

-b. cd
+b. change the current directory to the the directory with cloned repo.
+Type the following command
+>cd server2desktop

+Type this commands:
-c. chmod +x fedora-bisu.sh
+>chmod +x fedora-bisu.sh

-d. ./fedora-bisu.sh
+> ./fedora-bisu.sh